Advanced search

 Melphalan 2 mg Tablets

-Package Leaflet: Information for the User
+Package Leaflet: Information for the user

-Melphalan 2mg tablets
+Melphalan 2 mg tablets

 melphalan

-Read all of this leaflet carefully before you start taking this medicine.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

 • Keep this leaflet.
 You may need to read it again.

-• If you have any further questions about your illness or your medicine, ask your doctor, nurse or pharmacist.
+• If you have any further questions, ask your doctor or nurse.

-• This medicine has been prescribed for you.
+• This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their symptoms are the same as yours.
+It may harm them, even if their signs of illness are the same as yours.

 1. What Melphalan is and what it is used for

-2. Before you take Melphalan
+2. What you need to know before you take Melphalan

 3. How to take Melphalan